 We find the Fire TV useful even though we have smart TVs in our LTV because every time we turn off the inverter, the smart TVs forget our Netflix password and we have to log in again every time.
-The Fire TV remembers our passwords and gives us lots of apps to choose from like Prime, Netflix, and YouTube TV.
+The Fire TV remembers our passwords and gives us lots of apps to choose from like Prime, Netflix, Stars, and HBOMax.
 If you don’t have a smart TV, it’s essential for steaming TV.
-When used in conjunction with our Winegard Connect 2.0 and an unlimited AT&T data plan for the Winegard, we have all the TV we could possibly watch.
+When used in conjunction with our Winegard Connect 2.0 and a data plan for the Winegard, we have all the TV we could possibly watch.

 Deconovo Blackout Curtains Rod Pocket Curtain Panels Thermal Insulated Curtains

 These are the curtains I bought for separating the cab from the rest of the RV.
 They are both blackout and insulated so they help to keep the heat in and the cold out.
 They come in a variety of colors.